Avista (AVA)

 Heather Rosentrater, President and Chief Executive Officer

-Kevin Christie, Chief Financial Officer, Treasurer and Senior Vice President Regulatory Affairs
+Kevin Christie, Senior Vice President, Chief Financial Officer, Treasurer and Regulatory Affairs Officer

-Kevin Christie joined Avista in 2005 and has held several leadership positions within the company's natural gas business.
-He was appointed Senior Director of Finance in 2012, Vice President of Customer Solutions in 2015, and Vice President External Affairs and Chief Customer Officer in 2018, before being named Senior Vice President in 2019.
-Prior to his time at Avista, Christie worked for Gas Transmission Northwest (GTN), where he held roles as an accountant, Director of Pipeline Marketing and Development, and Director of Pricing and Business Analysis.
+Kevin Christie was appointed Chief Financial Officer, Treasurer, and Senior Vice President of Regulatory Affairs, effective May 11, 2023.
+He joined Avista in 2005 and has held various leadership positions within the company's natural gas business, including Senior Director of Finance (2012), Vice President of Customer Solutions (2015), and Senior Vice President, External Affairs and Chief Customer Officer (2019).
+Prior to Avista, Christie worked for Gas Transmission Northwest (GTN) in accounting, pipeline marketing and development, and pricing and business analysis roles.
 He played a key role in Avista's acquisition of Alaska Electric Light and Power Company.
-He became Chief Financial Officer, Treasurer, and Senior Vice President Regulatory Affairs effective May 11, 2023.
+He holds a Bachelor of Arts degree in Accounting from Washington State University and has completed finance programs at Harvard Business School.

-Jason Thackston, Senior Vice President of Growth, Energy Policy, and External Relations
+Jason Thackston, Senior Vice President, Growth, Energy Policy and External Relations

 AI Analysis | Feedback